mmoroca/vibecoding/README.md

 onefile-blocks
 ==============
-A Tetris clone.
+A Tetris clone, all in a single HTML file.
 Features all the expected functionality with panels like score, next piece and controls and a graphical theme selction (original, gameboy, nes, 16bit and terminal).
 It keeps the highscore locally and is responsive with specific touch controls.

 TODO:
 - Change touch controls to an screen sections one on the playing zone (upper to roll, left and right ones to move left or right, down to drop).